 Selected Residential Services Financial Results

-Residential Services revenue increased as a result of an increase in high-speed data revenue, partially offset by decreases in video and voice revenue.
+Residential Services revenue increased as a result of increases in high-speed data, video and voice revenue.

-- Residential voice revenue decreased due to lower average revenue per subscriber offset, in part, by growth in voice subscribers.
+- Residential voice revenue increased due to growth in voice subscribers offset, in part, by lower average revenue per subscriber.

-Residential Services Adjusted OIBDA decreased driven by a 6.0% increase in operating costs, partially offset by the increase in revenue discussed above.
-The increase in operating costs resulted from higher programming, technical operations, customer care and other operating costs, partially offset by lower sales and marketing costs.
+Residential Services Adjusted OIBDA increased driven by the increase in revenue discussed above, partially offset by a 6.2% increase in operating costs.
+The increase in operating costs resulted from higher programming, sales and marketing and technical operations costs, partially offset by a decrease in other operating costs.

-- Programming costs (which include intercompany expense from the Other Operations segment for programming costs associated with the Company’s Los Angeles Lakers’ regional sports networks, local sports, news and lifestyle channels and SportsNet LA, a regional sports network carrying the Los Angeles Dodgers’ baseball games and other sports programming) grew 8.5% to $1.4 billion primarily due to an increase in average monthly programming costs per video subscriber, partially offset by a year-over-year decline in video subscribers.
-Average monthly programming costs per residential video subscriber grew 12.2% year over year to $42.28 for the first quarter of 2015, primarily driven by contractual rate increases and the carriage of new networks (including SportsNet LA, which launched on February 25, 2014).
+- Programming costs (which include intercompany expense from the Other Operations segment for programming costs associated with the Company’s Los Angeles Lakers’ regional sports networks, local sports, news and lifestyle channels and SportsNet LA, a regional sports network carrying the Los Angeles Dodgers’ baseball games and other sports programming) grew 9.1% to $1.5 billion primarily due to an increase in average monthly programming costs per video subscriber.
+Average monthly programming costs per residential video subscriber grew 8.8% year over year to $46.00 for the first quarter of 2016, primarily driven by contractual rate increases.

-- Technical operations costs were up 6.0% to $355 million primarily due to headcount growth and increased maintenance costs, reflecting the Company’s continued investments to improve the customer experience.
+- Technical operations costs were up 5.6% to $375 million primarily due to increased headcount, higher compensation costs per employee and increased installation-related activities (reflecting subscriber growth and the Company’s continued investments to improve the customer experience).

-- Customer care costs increased 9.9% to $189 million primarily due to headcount growth, reflecting the Company’s continued investments to improve the customer experience.
+- Customer care costs increased 4.8% to $198 million primarily due to ncreased headcount and higher compensation costs per employee (reflecting subscriber growth and the Company’s continued investments to improve the customer experience).